Emacs Lisp: Region, Active Region

 mark

-A position in buffer that user can set, for the purpose of making a text selection, or jump to a position later.
+A position in buffer that user can set, for the purpose of marking the start point of a text selection, or jump to a position later.

 Alt+x set-mark-commandCtrl+Space】 to set a mark.